-Public Schools - While school concurrency is no longer a requirement per Policy CI 1.2.5, school capacity determination applications have been submitted to the Palm Beach County School district.
-Analysis by the school district is forthcoming and will be provided upon receipt.
+Public Schools - While school concurrency is no longer a requirement per Policy CI 1.2.5, a School capacity determination letter (SCAD) application has been approved by the Palm Beach County School District.
+The SCAD approval letter is included within the petition for staff review.